Occupational Health and Safety Code

 473(1)

-An employer must comply with the Dangerous Goods Transportation and Handling Act and the Explosives Act (Canada) when transporting explosives.
+An employer must comply with the Dangerous Goods Transportation and Handling Act and the Explosives Act (Canada) when transporting explosives and detonators.

 473(2)

-An employer must ensure that explosives being transported are
+An employer must ensure that, when transporting explosives and detonators, the explosives and detonators are

 (a) protected from damage, and